mariuschicinas/PoC/README.md

 Also this role adds a great *bashrc*.
 ``roles:
     # - role:../roles/ops-tools``
 Just uncomment the line in the playbook

+To test redis cluster, run this command from command line:
+``vagrant ssh node1 -c "docker exec redis /bin/sh -c 'redis-cli cluster info'"``
 ----

 # Rabbitmq cluster